22nd Guards Heavy Bomber Aviation Division

-The 22nd Guards Donbas Red Banner Heavy Bomber Aviation Division is a division of the Russian Aerospace Force's Long-Range Aviation branch having previously been a Soviet Air Forces formation.
+The 22nd Guards Donbass Red Banner Heavy Bomber Aviation Division is a division of the Russian Aerospace Force's Long-Range Aviation branch having previously been a Soviet Air Forces formation.
 It was a Long Range Aviation division active from 1942 to 2008–9.
 Included in the 37th Air Army High Command.
 Commander of the division was Major General Alexander Blazhenko.
 It saw illustrious service during the Second World War, including supply of the Red Army in the Demyansk Pocket and the bombing of Berlin.

 History during the Second World War

 62nd Aviation Division long-range

 The division was originally formed as the 62nd Aviation Division long-range order on the basis of a State Defence Committee Order of March 5, 1942, and Long-Range Aviation Commander Lieutenant General Aviation Golovanov on 6 March 1942.
 The division was formed at the air base Dyagilevo near the Ryazan-based 22nd Air Division.

 The regiments of the newly created military units were equipped with TB-3 heavy bombers.

 By mid-April 1942 formed the division relocated to the outskirts of Moscow airports Monino and Noginsk.
 At that time the division was part of the 6th Air Corps Long-Range.

 The first flights were completed April 16, 1942, in North-Western Front Western Crimean and Voronezh fronts.
 The main task was to deliver cargo troops.
 Crews regiments of the division involved in the supply of the Red Army had kept the Germans in the Demyansk pocket.
 During the second half of April was carried out 324 sorties, dropped 323 tons of cargo.
 Cargoes discharged without parachutes from an altitude of 100 – 400 m.
 In April, the division suffered the first losses - some TB-3 was shot down by night fighters.
 In September 1942, regiments of the division were rearmed with Li-2 aircraft, which were used as bombers.

 From September 1942 to February 1943 the regiments of the divisions were based on the ground at Michurinsky aerouzla and worked for Stalingrad and Don Fronts.
 Completed the division of war in the skies over Berlin and Swinemünde.
 The last raid was made on Swinoujscie May 2, 1945.